Diode Clippers – An overview of Clipping Circuits

 TIn a biased clipper, when the input signal voltage is positive, the diode ‘D’ is reverse-biased.
 This causes it to act as an open-switch.
 Thus the entire positive half cycle appears across the load, as illustrated by output waveform [figure (a)].
 When the input signal voltage is negative but does not exceed battery the voltage ‘V’, the diode ‘D’ remains reverse-biased and most of the input voltage appears across the output.
 When during the negative half cycle of input signal, the signal voltage becomes more than the battery voltage V, the diode D is forward biased and so conducts heavily.
 The output voltage is equal to ‘- V’ and stays at ‘- V’ as long as the magnitude of the input signal voltage is greater than the magnitude of the battery voltage, ‘V’.
 Thus a biased negative clipper removes input voltage when the input signal voltage becomes greater than the battery voltage.
 Clipping can be changed by reversing the battery and diode connections, as illustrated in figure (b).

-Some of other biased clipper circuits are given below in the figure.
+Some of the other biased clipper circuits are given below in the figure.
 While drawing the wave-shape of the output basic principle discussed above are followed.
 The diode has been considered as an ideal one.

 3. Combination Clipper